FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 .. _tut_toy_schedule:

-Toy example: Schedule a battery, from scratch
+Toy example: Scheduling a battery, from scratch
 ===============================================

 Let's walk through an example from scratch!
 We'll